 For downloading, the web interface of WiFi Explorer is pretty slick.
 I was considering purchasing the pro license, because that enables a host of other features such as uploading directly to the device.
 I still might, after using the non-pro version a little more.

 For now, however, I went with good old FTP.
 Obviously, this is a more limited solution geared primarily towards my development machine, but since I like FTP this works well for me.

-I went with FTPServer by Andreas Liebig.
+FTPServer by Andreas Liebig (oops, no longer available.
+There are others though).
 It turns out that there are a lot of FTP servers in the app store, and I don’t doubt that many of them are also quite capable.
 I didn’t test them, as I was successful on the first go.

 Now, I can send files at WiFi speed using my ftp client, and have had no reset issues interrupting my efforts to load files onto my tablet.